 I’d say that these trains are pretty safe, even as a solo traveller.
-Police are actually stationed along every few carriages, and every now and then, someone got on board to do identity checks.
+Police are stationed along every few carriages.
+Every now and then, someone got on board to do identity checks.

 For added comfort and privacy though, I’d probably advise you to try and get your own private cabin rather than sharing with 50 or so people in the third class section.
 If you so wish, you can opt for your luggage to be kept in a designated luggage car.

 The road conditions in Uzbekistan leave a lot to be desired.
 However, things are being improved and the recent uptick in tourism is aiding the country in being able to finance necessary maintenance works.